 - Spiral model: Process for developing a system in steps, and throughout the various steps, feedback is obtained and incorporated back into the process.

-Since choosing any of these models in highly implementation and implementer specific, we will not dwell in to these topics.
-Rather we will discuss about various considerations to be factored in selecting each and every component of the embedded system, starting with the processor in the next post.
+Since choosing any of these models is highly implementation and implementer specific, our embedded system architecture consulting approach focuses on helping teams evaluate their specific context.
+We will discuss the various considerations for selecting each component of the embedded system, starting with the processor in the next post.